Volunteering

 You must be aged 18 or over to volunteer with us.

 Volunteers work at the Record Office Tuesdays to Thursdays, generally for half a day per week.
+We also run projects which you can do from home.
 We don't usually offer full-time or short-term placements.

 We have about 20 regular volunteers.
 Sometimes you may have to wait for a place to become available.

-In the meantime, why not try our online transcription project?
-See details below under Volunteering at King's Lynn Borough Archives.
+Why not also try our online transcription project?
+For more details see the Volunteering at King's Lynn Borough Archives section.

 Indexing Norwich building control plans, 1895-1945